rubigdata/bigdata-blog-2019-SamSweere/Assignment3.md

 ## Goal
 Before we start working with the dataset more we first need some goals for this project in increasing difficulty:
-  * In which neighborhood in Nijmegen do most children younger than 10 live?
+  * In which neighborhood in Nijmegen do most youth (age <= 18) live in the year 2012?
   * What is the richest neighboorhood in Nijmegen based on income?
   * Is there a correlation between the income of a neighboorhood and the ammount of public artworks within that nieghboorhood?